gab1618/quartz/doc/quartz.1.md

     $ quartz create local/users --url '**/users'

-The endpoint *local/users* will use *http://localhost:8080/users* when sending a request or using *\--apply-environment* with certain commands.
+The endpoint *local/users* will use *http://localhost:8080/users* when sending a request.

 # COMMANDS